 In May of 1989, the Wall Street Journal reported that the model office for the future can be found in the past, at Thomas Jefferson's Monticello.
 In 2009, Wired.com called Monticello an "18th Century Palace of Gadget Geekery" that featured the latest "inventions and hacks."
 Jefferson filled his Cabinet with devices designed "with a greater eye to convenience" to make his work comfortable and efficient.
-A virtual reality movie of the Cabinet is available in the "House" section.

 "An Abundance of Books"